ranjithwingrider/openebs-docs/docs/minio.md

   ```
   kubectl apply -f https://github.com/ranjithwingrider/solution-app/blob/master/minio-distributed-localpv-hostpath-default-kubectl.yaml
   ```
-  This will create a MinIO application with replica count 4 running with a single replica of PV with 10G for all the 4 application instances on default Local PV hostpath `/var/openebs/local/` directory on the nodes where application has been scheduled,if basepath is not customized.
+  This will create a MinIO application with replica count four (4) running with a single replica of PV with 10Gi for all the four application instances on default Local PV hostpath `/var/openebs/local/` directory on the nodes where the application has been scheduled, if basepath is not customized.

 - LocalPV-Device-based

-  In this case, Local PV volume will be provisioned on the node where application has scheduled and any of the unclaimed and active blockdevices available on the same node .
-Local PV device will use the entire blockdevice for MinIO application.
+  In this case, Local PV volume will be provisioned on the node where the application has scheduled and any of the unclaimed and active blockdevices available on the same node.
+Local PV devices will use the entire blockdevice for MinIO application.
 The blockdevice can be mounted or raw device on the node where your application is scheduled and this blockdevice cannot be used by another application.
-If you have limited blockdevices attached to some nodes, then users can use `nodeSelector` in the application YAML to provision application on particular node where the available blockdevice is present.
-Since MinIO is in distributed mode, it requires a minimum of 4 Nodes and a single unclaimed external disk should be attached to each of these 4 nodes.
+If you have limited blockdevices attached to some nodes, then users can use `nodeSelector` in the application YAML to provision application on a particular node where the available blockdevice is present.
+Since MinIO is in distributed mode, it requires a minimum of four (4) nodes and a single unclaimed external disk should be attached to each of these four nodes.

   MinIO application can be launched using device-based Local PV by running below command: